LimDae94/LimDae94/README.md

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=LimDae94)](https://github.com/anuraghazra/github-readme-stats)

+### How are you doing?

+Algorithm
+Kotlin
+OpenCV
+Python

 <!--
 **LimDae94/LimDae94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.